 Golden Dorado and Pacu – The High Parana is a large system that is a tailwater about 70 kilometers below the Yacireta Dam.
 Because it is a tailwater, unlike other large Argentine rivers, the water is generally clear.
 The nature of the river and fish requires skill, so the better, more experienced casters are rewarded.
 The reason is that much of the fishing is site casting to fish you see, or have seen, near tree stumps, behind rocks, or under overhangs and along cut banks.
 Accurate casts are rewarded.
 You will be fishing for Dorado up to about 25 pounds, but most will be 5 to 10 pounds.
 Pacu is considered the permit of Argentina, and is the attraction for the best anglers because of its size and power.
 Pacu in the 14 to 25 pound range are caught, but most will be 8 to 12 pounds.

 Fly fishing Argentina’s High Parana River for other species.
-Other species include Dentuda (a small barracuda looking fish) and Palometa, the largest of the piranha.
-Most of the fishing is done from boats, but when the dam releases a lot of water, it is possible to wade the small side channels, much like you would wade a stream for trout.
+Other species include Dentuda (a small barracuda looking fish) Palometa, the largest of the piranha, and most importantly, Pira Pita.

 Next: Fishing Day